brimdata/sharkfest-21/README.md

 zapi use main
 zapi log
 ```
-> New check app and see the records...
+> Now check the app and see the records...

 ### Live Ingest